-- -"Absent" with its meaning definition (e.g. "less than 30% of ICH Q3D option 1 limit", or "less than X ppm"),
+- "Absent" should be defined (e.g. "less than 30% of ICH Q3D option 1 limit") - or "NMT limit in ppm" calculated based on option 1 (or alternatively and if justified, based on option 2a) - or "No risk identified"

-- or "< X ppm",

-- or "No risk identified"

-N.B.
-It is recommended not to include individual batch results in the table.
+N.B.: It is recommended not to include individual batch results in the table.
 CEP holders should ensure that the substance complies with the maximum level indicated.